NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 The Option Tab, shown in Figure 31, contains an additional option to control some complex drawings as well as ways to select the DXF file viewer and view DXF files.

-The “View DXF File” button is used to select a previously created DXF file and view it with the DXF file viewer.
+The "View DXF File" button is used to select a previously created DXF file and view it with the DXF file viewer.
 The DXF viewer is usually found automatically but if this function does not work, you may want to select the DXF file viewer manually using the Select DXF Viewer button.

-The “Select DXF Viewer” button allows you to manually select the program used to display DXF files.
+The "Select DXF Viewer" button allows you to manually select the program used to display DXF files.
 Normally, it is not necessary to use this function since the DXF file viewer program is automatically detected but if the wrong file viewer is automatically detected or no file viewer is detected, this button can be used to select the viewer program.

-For IDF files that contain surfaces with more than four sides, the options under “Polygons with 5+ Sides” can affect the way the drawing is shown.
-Polygons with &gt;4 sides do not display with the DXF 3DFACE command used for surfaces of 3 and 4 sides which subsequently will display very nicely as a “solid” in many DXF viewers.
+For IDF files that contain surfaces with more than four sides, the options under "Polygons with 5+ Sides" can affect the way the drawing is shown.
+Polygons with &gt;4 sides do not display with the DXF 3DFACE command used for surfaces of 3 and 4 sides which subsequently will display very nicely as a "solid" in many DXF viewers.

 Thus there are four options which the user may choose to display &gt;4 sided polygons.